 Counselors-in-Training (ages 14–16)

 Need a later pick-up?
-Our trained camp staff will supervise campers enrolled in our After Camp program, which is offered from 3-4 pm for campers enrolled in full-day sessions at Topsfield and Marblehead.
+Our trained camp staff will supervise campers enrolled in full-day sessions at our Topsfield and Marblehead locations.

 Overnight Camp at Wildwood